evkx/evkx.github.io/content/models/ds/3/3_E-Tense/rangeandconsumption.md

 ---
 title: DS 3 E-Tense range & consumption
 linktitle: Range & Consumption
-description: Here you find all details about range and consumption for DS 3 E-Tense.
+description: "Here you find all details about range and consumption for DS 3 E-Tense."
 weight: 9
 hidden: true
 ---